-Complete pharmacy – large inventory of established pharmaceuticals as well as many of the latest developments
+Complete pharmacy of established pharmaceuticals as well as prescription diet formulas.

 Performs physical examinations and diagnostic/medical/surgical/dental procedures that deliver the highest quality care while minimizing patient stress and discomfort.